Joe Billy McDade: State judicial service

 He was an associate circuit judge of the Tenth Judicial Circuit of Illinois from 1982 to 1988.
 In the 1988 election, McDade ran to fill the vacancy left by Stephen J. Covey.
 McDade defeated Democratic candidate Frank E. Hoffman with 79,887 votes to Hoffman's 54,508 votes, and winning four of the five counties in the Tenth Judicial Circuit.
 He then served as a circuit judge of the Tenth Judicial Circuit of Illinois from 1988 to 1991.
 After McDade's confirmation to the federal bench, the Illinois Supreme Court appointed retired Judge James M. Bumgarner of Hennepin as circuit judge effective March 19, 1992, to December 7, 1992.

 Federal judicial service

 McDade was nominated by President George H. W. Bush on September 11, 1991, to the United States District Court for the Central District of Illinois, to a new "temporary" seat created by the Federal Judgeship Act of 1990, part of the Judicial Improvements Act of 1990; he was confirmed by the United States Senate on November 21, 1991, and received his commission on November 25, 1991.
 He served as chief judge from 1998 to 2004.
 McDade assumed senior status on February 28, 2010.
+As of December 2025, McDade appears to be inactive.
 He has been a member of the Illinois State Bar Association General Assembly.